Editorial standards

 Corrections and reader challenge

-Readers need one clear route for factual corrections, wording challenges, and source disputes.
+Visitors need one clear route for factual corrections, wording challenges, and source disputes.
 The page should not hide that route behind generic support language.

 Correction flow